mandlcho/mandlcho/README.md

 # Mandl Cho

 I build products that solve real problems.
-For 8+ years I've shipped animation systems for millions of players.
+For 8+ years I've shipped animation systems enjoyed by millions of players.

 ## How I work